 Increased activity in Somalia and Yemen

 The Trump administration’s beefed up counterterrorism operations is most apparent in Yemen and Somalia.
-In 2017, the United States launched 35 airstrikes in Somalia and more than 120 strikes in Yemen.
+In 2017, the United States launched 35 airstrikes in Somalia and 131 strikes in Yemen.
 The total number of strikes conducted in Yemen were more than the previous four years combined.
 Strikes in Somalia in 2017 outnumber the combined strikes of the entire previous air campaign, which began in 2007.

 The sharp increase in strikes in Somalia can be partly explained by a new green light to attack.
 In late March, the Trump administration loosened the restrictions on the US military to use force against Shabaab, following Department of State and Defense assessments of the enhanced Shabaab threat.
 In 2016, Shabaab leveraged its safe haven to expand areas under its control and threaten African Union and Somali forces, overrunning bases in southern Somalia.

 Initial targeting of the Islamic State group in Somalia and Yemen

 While the targeting of al Qaeda’s branches in Somalia and Yemen has greatly expanded, a new threat has emerged over the past year: the rival Islamic State.
 The United States has began targeting the Islamic State’s forces in Somalia and Yemen for the first time this year.
 In Nov.
 2017, the United States launched its first strikes against the Islamic State in Somalia.
 So far, every strike against the Islamic State in Somalia occurred in Somalia’s semi-autonomous region of Puntland, where the jihadist group has a foothold.
 The Islamic State briefly controlled Qandala, a Puntland port, late last year.